shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Testing to see if MPH and Battery estimator are correct.

+> [!CAUTION] Advises about risks or negative outcomes of certain actions.
-# Absolutely do not use this out on the road.
+> Absolutely do not use this out on the road.
 Bench testing only!

 Playing around with glES shaders - fun fun fun!